gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

 #Writing our first functional test#

+__TODO I seem to mainly refer to the tests as end to end test, I should rename this section to reflect this __

-_TODO: What is a functional test?
+What is a functional test?
+[Wikipedia tells us](http://en.wikipedia.org/wiki/Functional_testing):

-I order to write our first functional test we needed a test page, which we built in the previous section.
-Now let's set up a simple Node.js webserver.
+>Functional testing is a quality assurance (QA) process[1] and a type of black box testing that bases its test cases on the specifications of the software component under test.
+Functions are tested by feeding them input and examining the output, and internal program structure is rarely considered (not like in white-box testing).[2]
+Functional Testing usually describes what the system does.

 Throughout this section and in future you may find me refering to these kind of tests as Functional Tests, End-to-end, Feature tests or indeed User Journey tests.
 Confusing I know, I will try my best to keep it to feature and end-to-end tests, but be prepared when discussing this topic to come across the same variety of breadth of names for Functional tests.

+With the definition out of the way, let's go through the steps necessary in order to write our first functional test.
+We needed a test page, which we built in the previous section, now let's set up a simple Node.js webserver to host the page.

 ##Web server: Express##
 A good practice to follow while working with Git is to create a branch for each feature that you are working on, so let's go ahead and create a new branch for this item of work.

-	git checkout -b web-server
+	> git checkout -b web-server

 Make sure you are in the root of our project and not in the `app/` folder

 Since we'll be using Node.js we can use NPM to manage the dependencies.
-These dependencies are stored in a folder called node_modules.
-Since we don't want to check any node modules/packages into our repository we added that folder to our `.gitignore` file in when we set up the project.
+These dependencies are stored in a folder called `node_modules`.
+Since we don't want to check any node modules/packages into our repository we added that folder to our `.gitignore` file in when we first set up the project.
 If we don't add those packages to our repository you may be wondering how our CI and Heroku instance will now how to run the app.
 To that end we'll use a handy file called `package.json`.
 When we run NPM we can not only install dependencies, we can also add them to our `package.json` file and our target envinronments can read this file and install these packages for us.

-Typing `npm init` give us a way to create our package.json, here's what I answered when prompted:
+Typing `npm init` allows us to create our package.json, here's what I answered when prompted:

 	This utility will walk you through creating a package.json file.
 	It only covers the most common items, and tries to guess sane defaults.